centic9/jgit-cookbook/README.md

 #### Run it

+    Each snippet is a small standalone Java application, so you can simply
-    Import the project into your favourite IDE and execute the snippets there.
+    import the project into your favourite IDE and execute the snippets there.

 #### Currently the following snippets are available